mhpob/FaaSr_workshop/README.md

 system('git clone https://github.com/Ashish-Ramrakhiani/FaaSr_workshop.git')
 ```

-In RStudio, navigate to the FaaSr_workshop folder, then set it as the working directory (More > Set as Working Directory).
+In RStudio, Click on FaaSr_workshop folder on the lower right window (Files), then

+Select More > Set as Working Directory from the drop down menu.

 ## Source the script that sets up FaaSr and dependences